csyvenky/dp-100/README.md

 # dp-100
-Terraform IaC for the MS DP-100 Exam
+Terraform IaC for the MS DP-100 exam preparation and studying.

 ## Notes
 - n/a